 The more you look at your numbers, the less mystifying they’ll be, the less afraid you’ll be to look at them, and the more successful your business has the potential to be.

 Your Turn!
-What other steps do you take to ensure your copywriting business is set up for financial success?
+What other numbers do you look at to get your copywriting finances and financial goals in order?